lcir/database-browser/README.md

 {
     "schema_name": "String",
     "table_name": "String",
-    "items": "String - byte size of table",
-    "columns": "Number - Number of columns in table"
+    "items": "String - byte size of the table", "columns": "Number - Number of columns in the table" }
-  }
 ```